camptocamp/c2cgeoportal/doc/integrator/functionality.rst

 Functionalities may be used in templates for various purposes.
-The examples below explain how to set the default basemap and how to limit access to some plugins according to the users permissions.
+The examples below explain how to set the default basemap and how to limit access to some plugins according to the user's permissions.

 Example of the default_basemap Functionality ............................................

-Using functionalities, it is easy to set the default basemap that will be displayed when a user loads the application depending on if he/she is anonymous, authenticated or has some special role.
+Using functionalities, it is easy to set the default basemap that will be displayed when a user loads the application depending on whether he/she is anonymous, authenticated or has some specific role.

 First make sure that ``default_basemap`` is made available in the templates using the ``functionalities:available_in_templates`` parameter in the